PRINTABLE HANDOUTS FOR CLINICIANS

 Most of these core handouts are sponsored by or related to the Sjogren's Foundation.

-Please see the Clinician Handouts page to learn how to choose and share Sjogren's educational material with your clinicians.
+Please see the HANDOUTS FOR CLINICIANS page to learn how to choose and share Sjogren's educational material with your clinicians.

-See the Dysautonomia/POTS Resources page for clinician handouts about autonomic disorders.
+See the DYSAUTONOMIA/POTS page for clinician handouts about autonomic disorders.

-Every rheumatologist and PCP should be given a copy of this.
-It covers treatment of musculoskeletal pain (joint and muscle pain) and fatigue.
-It also has a special section that reviews the use of biological therapies such as rituximab.
-Offer the journal article (next item) with it to increase the likelihood that these are taken seriously.
+Every rheumatologist and PCP should be given a copy of the Systemic CPGs.
+These CPGs cover treatment of musculoskeletal pain (joint and muscle pain) and fatigue.
+They also have a special section that reviews the use of biological therapies such as rituximab.
+Offer the journal article (next item) with the Systemic CPGs to increase the likelihood that these are taken seriously.

-Journal article explaining details of Sjogren's Clinical Practice Guidelines, Systemic
+Journal article explaining details of Sjogren's Systemic CPGs

-Open access (free) journal article that explains the details of these guidelines, who made them and the process of creating them.
+Open access (free) journal article that explains the details of the Systemic CPGs, who made them and the process of creating them.
 Print out the PDF version to share.

 Journal article explaining details of Sjogren's Pulmonary Clinical Practice Guidelines